Jon Asamoah: Professional career

-2010 NFL Draft
+Pre-draft

-Sports Illustrated noted he "lacks great bulk but is a solid run blocker."
+Asamoah was considered one of the top interior offensive linemen for the 2010 NFL draft.
+Sports Illustrated noted he "lacks great bulk but is a solid run blocker".

+Kansas City Chiefs

 Asamoah was selected in the third round, 68th overall, by the Kansas City Chiefs.
 He was the highest selected Illinois offensive lineman since Brad Hopkins in 1993.

-Kansas City Chiefs

 Asamoah started one game in the 2010 NFL season.
 It was a game against the Buffalo Bills.
 The next season, Asamoah started all games of the season.

 In 2013, he was expected to compete with Geoff Schwartz for playing time at guard.
 He ended up starting nine games.

 Atlanta Falcons

 Asamoah signed with the Atlanta Falcons on March 11, 2014.
 He was cut by the Falcons on December 21, 2015.